 - I-212 hardship waivers / permission to re-apply for admission to the U.S. after deportation.

-For a more detailed discussion, please see our article on the immigration consequences for drug convictions.
+For a more detailed discussion, please see our article on the immigration consequences of drug convictions.

 6. Does a conviction affect gun rights?